iPad 6 Wi-Fi Right Antenna Replacement

 Step 45

-- Gently wedge the flat end of a spudger between the antenna and the speaker assembly.
-You're doing great!
+- Gently slide the flat end of your spudger between the antenna and speaker assembly.
+Take it slow—you've got this!

-- Now, glide that spudger toward the home button to slice through the foam adhesive holding the antenna in place.
-Almost there!
+- Now, carefully slide that spudger towards the home button to slice through the foam adhesive holding the antenna in place.
+No pressure, just a smooth move!

 Tools Used